Just a quick word about chronic pain. And more importantly, pain relief.

 But some pain will respond to nothing less.
 For me, there are many days where I would not be able to get out of bed without my morning narcotics.
 30 minutes later, I am still in some pain, but I can function.

-Opioid use does need to be closely monitored, however.
+Opioid use in arthritis patients does need to be closely monitored, however.
 I see my GP monthly to refill my scripts and discuss their effectiveness, or otherwise.
 If my use is going up, we talk about why.
 And it’s a complicated issue, because higher use could represent disease progression, the development of a higher tolerance to the drug, OR it could be the first sign of abuse.
 An honest relationship with your doctor is essential.

 For me, it represents the first two.
 Disease progression I fight with DMARDS, bDMARDs, anti-inflammatories and corticosteroids.
 I’m doing everything I can to resolve the root cause of my pain – inflammation.
 Tolerance we can do little about.
 Except be very mindful.
 I only take as much as I need.
 Some days I will take two pain tabs.
 Some days I need four.
 It does depend on the day.
 Varying the dose helps with tolerance to some degree.